 The flaw is that the language of the law pandered to the NCNP in the hope that broader support could be found for health care reform.
 Once the law was sufficiently watered down and kept in private hands it passed without NCNP support.
 The law is flawed not for the reasons that the NCNP claim but is indeed flawed simply because it didn’t abandon the for-profit fiasco and create a single pay, universal coverage system that controls costs and profits and makes delivery of health care the first priority for all citizens rather than a good financial investment for shareholders and Wall Street.

 As long as a healthy profit in the private sector can be made there is no such thing as fiscal sustainability or job creation for the larger public realm.
 Costs won’t come down and jobs won’t be created when profits are so good.

-As a society we’ve been ignorant to the fact that job creators have found cheap labor, technology and robots and new markets elsewhere.
+As a society we’ve been ignorant to the fact that job creators have found cheap labor and new markets elsewhere.
 They aren’t coming back anytime soon no matter if the “shackle” of every regulation or health care cost were eliminated.
 The tidy return on investment will prove to be a faith far stronger than any moral compass can provide.